ShirleyR12/Countdown/README.md

 Made with HTML, CSS and JAVASCRIPT technologies

-VS code editor used for coding.
+VS Code editor used for coding.

 > NOTE: You need to have Git installed on your machine if you want to download